pusrenk/spong-ml/README.md

 > [!CAUTION]
-> don't forget to pull the latest changes from main to avoid conflicts
+> don't forget to pull the latest changes from main branch to avoid conflicts